Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Old train carriage – Peterborough Tourist Information

-The Peterborough Caravan Park seems to be a way out of the centre but is clearly signed from the main road and there are a couple of shortcuts you can take on foot that will have you back in the main drag in less than 10 minutes.
-We checked into one of their on-site vans, equipped with a couple of brochures about the Clare and Barossa Valleys and plotted our route through some of the most scenic areas we’ve visited yet.
+The Peterborough Caravan Park seems to be a way out of the center but is clearly signed from the main road, and there are a couple of shortcuts you can take on foot that will have you back in the main drag in less than 10 minutes.
+We checked into one of their on-site vans, equipped with a couple of brochures about the Clare and Barossa Valleys, and plotted our route through some of the most scenic areas we’ve visited yet.

-A wander into town takes you past some lovely historic buildings and the super helpful and friendly Tourist Information staff are more than happy to help you with any questions you have on both the town and surrounding areas.
-The office itself is housed in a restored train carriage, a reminder of how important the railways were to the livelihood of this area.
+A wander into town takes you past some lovely historic buildings.
+The super helpful and friendly Tourist Information staff are more than happy to answer any questions you have about the town and surrounding areas.
+The office itself is housed in a restored train carriage, a reminder of how important the railways were to this area’s livelihood.

 Some of the most historic buildings in town are the four pubs.
-Being ardent fans of history we decided it was our duty as dedicated tourists to visit each one of them and partake in a couple of cold ales.
-It really is one of the best ways to connect with the locals who are always up for a chat and we are wrapped to see that all of those we’ve visited over the past few weeks have still been a going concern and in many cases, the centre of the local social scene.
+Being ardent fans of history, we decided it was our duty as dedicated tourists to visit each one of them and partake in a couple of cold ales.
+It really is one of the best ways to connect with the locals, who are always up for a chat, and we are thrilled to see that all of those we’ve visited over the past few weeks have still been a going concern and, in many cases, the center of the local social scene.

 Home cooked goodies - Wirrabara Farmers Market, South Australia - Cycling Across Australia